codlark/cls/docs/index.md

 Current features

  * combine text, images, and shapes
- * styled, unicode compliant text with HTML markup
+ * unicode compliant text with HTML markup and styling
  * stronger-than-it-needs-to-be scripting functionality
- * command line interface
  * define sizes and location in pixels or inches

 Future features